-In some other countries, there are lots of languages spoken but with only a handful of native language speakers left.
+In some other countries, there are lots of languages spoken but only a handful of native language speakers are left.
 In the Philippines, most of these languages are very much alive and widely spoken.

 It’s interesting to note that 13 of the Filipino languages spoken in the Philippines have at least 1 million speakers!
 Some of these languages include Cebuano, Hiligayno, Ilokano, Kapampangan, Kinaray-a, and Waray Waray.

 Most of the languages spoken in the Philippines actually have Malayo-Polynesian language roots.
-However, there are also some Filipinos who can speak regional languages derived from the Spanish language, Arabic language, and the Chinese language.
+However, there are also some Filipinos who can speak regional languages derived from Spanish language, Arabic language, and Chinese language.

 History of Languages in the Philippines

 Throughout the 19th and 20th century, the lingua franca (national language) in the Philippines was the Spanish language as it has been under their colony.
 In fact, Filipinos were forced to abandon their regional languages.

 They started using the Spanish language as means of communication, be it in the government or in schools.